Is it worth doing a master’s or PhD?

 Your time will be devoted to research

-Admittedly, there will be days throughout the course of a doctoral degree where you probably won't love studying – no PhD will be perfect from start to finish.
+Admittedly, there will be days throughout the course of a doctoral degree where you probably won't love studying.
+No PhD will be perfect from start to finish.

-But as long as, despite all the challenges, you have a continued drive to push through and keep researching, it could be an incredible and hugely rewarding experience.
+As long as, despite all the challenges, you have a continued drive to push through and keep researching, it could be an incredible and hugely rewarding experience.

 PhD theses can be influential